techservicesillinois/aws-vault-terraform/README.md

 You must provide a set of AD group names of people with admin access to the Vault server.
 The first time this terraform is deployed it will configure Vault to allow full access to these users, and also configure the EC2 instance to allow SSH/sudo access.
-SSH access is given by public/private key authentication, so configure your admin users in AD with their SSH public keys.
+SSH access is given by public/private key authentication so configure your admin users in AD with their SSH public keys.

 **Not all components are configured to support nested groups.
 For best results make sure that your admin groups have direct members and not nested members.**

-This terraform also enables AWS authentication which allows you to use AWS users and roles to authenticate.
+This terraform also enables AWS authentication which allows you to use AWS users and roles to authenticate to Vault.

 <a id="design-logging"/>